w3f/Grants-Program/applications/subsmt.md

 This project is suitable for teams that want to use sparse Merkel trees and is also the best choice.
 In the Polkadot ecosystem, the only implementation of Merkle tree is MMT.
 This is an urgent need for sparse Merkle trees with a large user base.
-With this unified solution, community tools are further improved and the development ecosystem is further prosperous, which greatly helps developers spend more time.
+With this unified solution, community tools are further improved and the development ecosystem is further prosperous, which greatly helps developers save more time.

 Our goal is to create a Polkadot eco-friendly sparse Merkle tree solution based on rust, substrate and ink, not other languages.
 Developing based on rust will be beneficial to the use of ecological projects because it has greater compatibility.